farisachugthai/dynamic_ipython/docs/_sources/startup/rehashx.rst.txt

 `%rehashx` --- Add executables to $PATH
 ==========================================

-:synopsis: Run the rehashx magic and begin initializing IPython startup.

-.. magic:: rehashx
+.. currentmodule:: default_profile.startup.01_rehashx

 As the first file in startup this file plays an important role in setting everything else up.
 As a result, the first thing done is running the magic `%rehashx`.

+.. magic:: rehashx

 The IPython magic `%rehashx` allows you to reload all of your startup files and also adds system commands to the namespace!